A Primer on Light Bulbs: Demystifying Electricians' Terminology

 Can I make use of LED bulbs in a fixture that requires incandescent bulbs?

-Which is the best efficient type of bulb?
+Which is the best energy efficient type of bulb?

 They are also the most efficient and longest-lasting kind of bulb.

-When should I change my bulbs for light?
+When should I change my light bulbs?